Last updated: September 29th, 2023

 This is a great present for siblings and friends with a good sense of humor.

 Snowboard Tuning Wax Gift

 Every avid snowboarder knows that a tuning kit is essential.
-If you’re looking for something beyond just wax and a scraper, this is a great gift bundle to give a snowboarder.
+If you’re looking for snowboarding gadget gifts beyond just wax and a scraper, this is a great gift bundle to give a snowboarder.

-Of course, you can get these things done at mountain shops and resorts but you’ll be forking out $20-$30 every time you do.
+Of course, they can get these things done at mountain shops and resorts but they’ll be forking out $20-$30 every time you do.

 Spending the time to properly learn how to use snowboard maintenance products can save a lot of money in the long run.